tomcritchlow/tomcritchlow.github.io/_posts/2020-04-30-collective-narratives.md

 <div class="portal-container-519256">

 <div id="portal-parent-519256" class="portal-parent-519256">
-<div class="portal-content-519256">The inaugural report by the Yak Collective, Don’t Waste the Reboot offers organizations a smorgasbord of 25 creative and unexpected provocations, ideas, and action frameworks to navigate the Covid-19 crisis.Authored by 21 diverse contributors from around the world – most of whom are working together for the first time – we believe this report will get you thinking about your reboot efforts in a bolder, more imaginative way.
+<div class="portal-content-519256">The inaugural report by the Yak Collective, Don’t Waste the Reboot offers organizations a smorgasbord of 25 creative and unexpected provocations, ideas, and action frameworks to navigate the Covid-19 crisis.
+<br><br>Authored by 21 diverse contributors from around the world – most of whom are working together for the first time – we believe this report will get you thinking about your reboot efforts in a bolder, more imaginative way.
 Let us know what you think!</div>
 </div>

 <div class="portal-head-519256">